-Maui to Lanai by ferry
+Maui to Lanai by Public Ferry

-It costs $30 per person one way, You should be able to book ferry tickets on the day and then just wait for your slot.
+It costs $30 per person one way and you should be able to book your Maui ferry tickets on the day.
+Then just wait for your slot.

 Lahaina is a village tucked away in West Maui mountains.
 It’s a beautiful, but a very busy and touristy place since most of the whale watching boats leave from here.
 The warm waters here are so inviting, that the whales come back to the bay every year to raise their calves.